 For every problem in life nowadays, there is a coach ready to guide you up and out.
 Money.
 Nutrition.
 Your relationship.
 Your career.
 Your side hustle.
-Your, um, life.
+Your, um, life coach.

-It shouldn’t come as too much of a surprise: As the traditional models of psychotherapy have come under scrutiny in recent years, and much ink has been spilled about the medical-industrial complex’s failure to meet the nuanced issues related to mental and emotional health, the Tim Ferriss-esque optimization of one’s life has been steadily on the rise.
+It shouldn’t come as too much of a surprise: As the traditional models of psychotherapy have come under scrutiny in recent years, and much ink has been spilled about the medical-industrial complex’s failure to meet the nuanced issues related to mental and emotional health, the Tim Ferriss-esque optimization of one’s life, and via a life coach, has been steadily on the rise.

-And while this correlation is not necessarily causation, the prevailing trend is nonetheless one that maximises seeking efficiency, organization and productivity as a means of coping—so much so, in fact, that in 2012, the life-coaching industry was estimated be worth nearly $2 billion.
+And while this correlation is not necessarily causation, the prevailing trend is nonetheless one that maximises seeking efficiency, organization and productivity as a means of coping—so much so, in fact, that in 2012, the life coach industry was estimated be worth nearly $2 billion.

 “When [traditional] therapy patients find they are not moving forward into action, they will often seek out a coach,” notes Avery Roth, a career change coach based in NYC, adding that one of the primary reasons is that “therapy focuses on healing past issues, whereas coaching focuses on implementing changes to create a new future.”